Pearlstine returns to Time Inc to lead reorganization

 "In talking to Joe Ripp he recognized our industry is in extraordinary turmoil," Pearlstine told Reuters.
 "We have a lot of work to do to make sure we make great use of our assets."

 For the last five years, Pearlstine served as the chief content officer at Bloomberg and helped expand the financial news and information company's magazine, TV, radio and digital properties.
-Prior to that he served as a senior adviser to the private equity firm the Carlyle Group LP.
+Prior to that he served as a senior adviser to the private equity firm the Carlyle Group LP (CG.O).

 "Norm has been an invaluable advisor to me and our entire leadership team," Bloomberg CEO and president Daniel Doctoroff said in a statement, in which he thanked Pearlstine for his service.